-Passive: The client is added to an automated email series that offers more help and educational resources related to your company.
+Passive: The client is added to an automated email series that offers more help and educational resources related to your business.

 Promoter: The client automatically receives a thank-you email that asks for the referral he already said he'd give.

 Even when you already know a client likes your business, asking for a referral can still feel awkward.
 You don't want to be seen as pushing for another sale (even though that's exactly what you're doing).
-You can soften the sales-y tone by focusing less on how customers can help your company and more on how you can help customers and their friends.
+You can soften the sales-y tone by focusing less on how clients can help your business and more on how you can help clients and their friends.

 Tip: After receiving positive feedback from a client, you might write something like this:

 "I'm so glad to hear you were happy with your experience.
 Helping clients with the problems your business solves] is the reason I got into business, and I'm always looking for more people to help.
 If anyone comes to mind, could you send them my way?
 As a way to say thanks, I'd love to offer you a discount on your next purchase."

 Put the burden of facilitating the referral on you instead of the client.
 Ask her to submit her friend's contact information in a web form, send her a link to be shared via social media, or even offer a copy-and-paste message she can easily send to a friend.When you get a referred contact's email address, don't get too excited about sending him emails.
 Email service providers (ESPs), like Keap, require a permission-based email strategy to protect their sender reputation and prevent emails from being marked as spam.
 The safest bet is to either call the referred client or send him a one-off email introducing yourself and requesting permission to send further communication.

 Just as real estate agents thrive on referrals, the same is true for Keeping Current Matters (KCM), a monthly subscription service that provides content and educational resources to more than 12,000 real estate professionals.